From Death to Destiny

-From Death to Destiny is the third studio album by British rock band Asking Alexandria.
+From Death to Destiny is the third studio album by English rock band Asking Alexandria.
 It was released on 6 August 2013 through Sumerian Records and was produced by Joey Sturgis.
 The band released the first single titled "Run Free" on 13 August 2012.
 The second single titled "The Death of Me", and a third track "Killing You", were released in March 2013.

 This is the band's last album until their self-titled fifth album to feature the full original line-up, as vocalist Danny Worsnop left the band from January 2015 to October 2016.

 Background and recording

 Production

 The album was recorded in seven different studios.